Gift-Giving Etiquette When Dating an Indonesian

 Choosing the Right Gift

 • Avoiding Taboos: Be mindful of cultural taboos.
 For instance, giving sharp objects like knives or scissors can symbolize cutting ties, which is not appropriate.
-Additionally, avoid giving items associated with death or bad luck, such as black-colored items.
+Also, avoid giving items associated with death or bad luck, such as black-colored items.

 Gift-giving etiquette when dating an indonesian